NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-AuditEvent.page.md

 Created by the central GMS infrastructure on any CRUD event.

-Can be searched on for auditability and obtaining status history for Tasks.
+Can be searched on for auditability and obtaining status history for Tasks (as an alternative to the Task _history option).

 It is not expected or permitted that a client system would update or post AuditEvents to the central service.

+AuditEvents are expected to be created for any CRUD events which affect resources on the server.
+Where resources do not exist on the server, e.g. empty SearchSets or failed POSTs, no AuditEvents will be created.
+Failed updates may still trigger creation of AuditEvent resources but the outcome.code will record that the event was unsuccessful.

+AuditEvents for resources created by the server will record the server identity within the who element.

 The below profile is therefore provided to support parsing for clients if returned through a GET request.